kholtzman5610/hogwarts/README.md

 Setup:
 * bundle install
 * bin/rake db:create db:migrate
-* seeds to setup database have to do one at a time and uncomment
+* seeds to setup database have to do one at a time and uncomment command rake db:seed